ayomide-stack/sentiment-analysis-customer-reviews-ml/README.md

 still reflect biases present in user-generated language.
 Expressions of emotion, sarcasm, and cultural differences may be misinterpreted by automated systems.

-In real-world applications, such models should be used to support — not replace — human judgement, particularly when monitoring customer feedback or moderating online content.
+In real-world applications, such models should be used to support and not replace no human judgement, particularly when monitoring customer feedback or moderating online content.
 Responsible use requires transparency, regular evaluation, and awareness of potential misclassification risks.

 Ayomide Ogunmakinwa

-MSc Data Science
-University of Salford
+DATA SCIENTIST